 “Obviously growing prize pools and as the market gets bigger I think you’ll start seeing more things like Sit & Gos which used to be popular.
 You know, they run in New Jersey but they’re not super popular.
 I think those will start coming back as we just get more liquidity.”

-The online poker pro may be a rare bird in the US, but Pennsylvania’s new laws will help preserve it from extinction.
-Who knows, maybe a few of the poker exiles in Mexico will come home too.
+So, for right now, the online poker pro is a rare bird in the US.
+Hopefully, Pennsylvania’s new market will help preserve it from extinction.